rcmcooperative/SSI-RCM101-Training/README.md

     - [x] Sanitized meeting notes
 - [ ] Add participants via all-contributors
 - [x] Write a blog for SSI
+- [ ] Promote SSI blog
+- [ ] Find more oportunities for collaboration with SSI and RSE communities in general - ongoing!

 ## The Team